What is an employee card

 2. Contact your future employer

-A concluded employment contract is enclosed with an employee card application.
+A concluded employment contract, an agreement to perform work or a preliminary contract is enclosed with an employee card application.
 Contact your employer and arrange the conditions under which your employment contract will be concluded.

 The employer's contact information can be found by the job vacancy.
 You can complete a structured CV in the section Job offers and CV.
 You can also use the link "Job vacancy enquiry" provided for the majority of offers.